Big Ben Bolt: Publication history

 Murphy was the artist of Big Ben Bolt from 1950 to 1977.
 He occasionally used assistants, including Al Williamson (Flash Gordon), Alex Kotzky (Apartment 3-G), Neal Adams (Deadman), John Celardo (Tarzan) and Stan Drake (The Heart of Juliet Jones).
 In 1971, Murphy took over Prince Valiant, and Carlos Garzon became a regular inker.
-Eventually Murphy left the strip, and Joe Kubert stepped in to draw Big Ben Bolt, followed by Gray Morrow who eventually signed the strip starting August 1, 1977.
+Eventually Murphy left the strip, and Garzon began signing the strip in 1975.
+After Garzon left in 1977, Joe Kubert stepped in to draw Big Ben Bolt, followed by Gray Morrow who eventually signed the strip starting August 1, 1977.
 He was followed by Neal Adams.
 Big Ben Bolt ended on April 15, 1978.

 King Features' email service, DailyINK, began carrying Big Ben Bolt in June 2010.